 It has been noted that in the book The City in History: Its Origins, Its Transformations, and Its Prospects, the last illustration (Fig. 64) quoted by Mumford is Riverside Scenes at Qingming Festival painted by Zhang Zeduan in the Song Dynasty.
 Mumford made his comments that "If life prevails, cities in the future will have that sort of attributes displayed in this traditional Chinese painting, i.e., a variety of landscapes, professions, cultural activities, and characters.
 All of these can form infinite combinations and variations, thus resulting in vibrant cities.
 This painting fully demonstrates that the most important landscapes in a city are about human activities.
-Human beings create urban landscapes interact with each other.
-Such is the principle for the urban development recognized by Mumford: people-oriented, respect for nature, cultural diversity and full of vitality.
+Human beings create urban landscapes, and urban landscapes will, in turn, foster human beings.
+Human beings and urban landscapes interact with each other.
+Such is the principle for the development recognized by Mumford: people-oriented, respect for nature, cultural diversity and full of vitality.
 Therefore, with the rapid urbanization, our human beings should think twice and balance the relationships between the archaeological sites and the urban sprawl.
 In short, it will take a long journey to construct China's site museums, protect great sites, and develop archaeological site parks, which definitely involves further exploration and extensive research.